loosh/cmsi3802/README.md

 [Our Website](https://loosh.github.io/pythscrip/)

-Pythscrip is a "mini"-golfing language that incorporates syntax and features from both Python and Javascript to create an improved version of Pyth with advanced features such as functions, classes, repeating, and more.
-Pythscrip is inspired by the concise syntax of Pyth and also utilizes its compact math syntax
+Pythscrip is a "mini"-golfing language that incorporates syntax and features from both Python and Javascript to create an improved version of Pyth with advanced features such as functions, pipelines, repeating, and more.
+Pythscrip is inspired by the conciseness of Pyth and utilizes its compact math syntax.

 ---